GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 It is a good day to have a good day.
+> 🥠 How much deeper would the ocean be without sponges?

 ### Our Tech Stack